Skip to content

 • 10-foot ceilings and taller: 30 to 32 inches

-Console depth is the real bully.
-In tight entries, keep it slim.
-A long console earns its length only when it preserves circulation.
+Depth is where people make the expensive mistake.
+In a tight entry, a console only earns its presence when it preserves movement.
 Ignore depth and you turn walking into navigation.

 Door Swing and Circulation: Measure the Handle, Not Your Confidence